Legal Introduction for Share Accommodation

 However the opposite is more often true, the best new flatmates are those who are comfortable & happy with their new situation because they know all their rights and responsibilities.

-- View the property and meet the House/Flat mates
+1. View the property and meet the flatmates

 This is not a legal requirement but its a crucial step.
 This is going to be your future home!
 Make sure you know as much as possible about the place and the people you are going to share it with.
 Inspecting a property and meeting the flatmates is the only real way of getting a real gut feel for what it’s going to be like.

-If you are uncomfortable going to an inspection alone, organise to meet your fellow flatmates in a coffee shop for an informal chat or bring along a friend to the inspection.
+If you are uncomfortable going to an inspection alone, organise to meet your fellow flatmates or landlord in a coffeeshop for an informal chat or bring along a friend to the inspection.

 A majority of issues would not have occurred if details of the tenancy had been discussed upfront.